 - How much fiber is in the fruit.
 A portion of fiber passes through the digestive system intact.
 Soluble fiber helps slow down digestion and the rate at which the gut absorbs glucose—which, in turn, can buffer elevations in blood sugar.
 In our example, the banana has 3.1 grams of fiber, and the raspberries have 4 grams.

 - The glycemic index of the fruit.
 Glycemic index (GI) uses a scale of 0-100 to indicate how a particular food impacts blood sugar.
-The body processes foods with higher GI values more quickly, resulting in more rapid and sharp rises in blood glucose.
+Generally, the body processes foods with higher GI values more quickly, resulting in more rapid and sharp rises in blood glucose.
+However, GI is a bit of a crude measure that doesn’t take into account individuality in glucose response, so use it only as a reference point, not as definitive.
 While many whole fruits fall into the “low” or “moderate” GI categories (scores of 69 or less), certain fruits have even lower GIs than others.
 For example, a typical banana clocks in at 47 (or up to 57 when overripe), while a little more than a cup of raspberries has a GI of 32.
 However, keep in mind that the glycemic index only tells you about the potential glucose impact of a food eaten alone—combine fruit with foods rich in protein, fat, and fiber, and the glycemic effect of your snack will be less extreme.
 (More on this below.)

 What Else Determines How Much a Fruit Spikes Your Blood Sugar?

 A fruit’s nutritional profile can reveal a lot, but it isn’t the whole picture.
 A few other factors can have a significant impact on blood sugar balance: